foohyfooh/PKHeXPluginPile/readme.md

 # PKHeX Plugin Pile
-This is meant to be a single repo to contain all my [PKHeX](https://github.com/kwsch/PKHeX) plugins rather than having many separate repos.
+This is meant to be a collections of all my random [PKHeX](https://github.com/kwsch/PKHeX) plugins.
+The idea of this single repo is to make it easier for batch updates, adding random one-off tools, or prototyping things before trying to get them into PKHeX.

+There are also some plugins made by others in the [Unmaintained](/Unmaintained/) folder which don't appear to be actively updated so I have a copy of those to keep them compatible with the latest PKHeX.

 ## Setup Instructions
 - Download the plugins from the latest release [here](https://github.com/foohyfooh/PKHeXPluginPile/releases/latest).